 1. Service Area Finance & Resources - Life Events: Bereavement Services 2.
 Proposal No. 39 3.
 Head of Service Paul Holloway What is the proposal?
-Use the savings proposal wording and more detail if needed .
-Budget Proposal Life Events: Crematorium (fees and charges) - £50,000 4.
-Budget Proposal Introduction of new income streams and a review of existing fees and charges Highlight the most significant disproportionate impacts on groups 5.
-Summary of impacts No disproportionate impacts identified related to protected characteristics Increase in Bereavement Services fees and charges to correctly reflect costs of provision and ensure realistic fees are charged.
+Use the savings proposal wording and more detail if needed 4.
+Budget Proposal .
+Budget Proposal Life Events: Crematorium (fees and charges) - £50,000 Introduction of new income streams and a review of existing fees and charges Highlight the most significant disproportionate impacts on groups No disproportionate impacts identified related to protected characteristics 5.
+Summary of impacts Increase in Bereavement Services fees and charges to correctly reflect costs of provision and ensure realistic fees are charged.
 Whilst there are proposed increases across the board, protection still remains around services for children up to 16 years of age, and low cost services remain available to simply cover costs of service provision.
 6. Assess level of impact (1= low/minimal 5 = high/significant) 1 What actions are planned to reduce/avoid negative impacts and increase positive impacts?
-7. Key actions to reduce negative impacts Benchmarking with other local authorities and competitors will take place to ensur Monitor numbers of cremations and burials and other services through regular rev regularly with multi-faith groups to ensure service accessibility.
+7. Key actions to reduce negative impacts Benchmarking with other local authorities and competitors will take place to ensure we remain competitive.
+Monitor numbers of cremations and burials and other services through regular reviews during year.
+Meet regularly with multi-faith groups to ensure service accessibility.

 8. Full EIA?
-September 2016 9.
-Monitoring and Evaluation How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
-Service provision is monitored regularly in terms of numbers of services used by customers, both in terms of cremations and burials provided.
+September 2016 How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
+9. Monitoring and Evaluation Service provision is monitored regularly in terms of numbers of services used by customers, both in terms of cremations and burials provided.
 Income targets are monitored monthly, to correspond with provision of service.
 Continual engagement with Funeral Directors (main customer) and bereaved customers will quickly identify impacts of cremations, burials, including demand for times of cremation and burial services, and also other products available, such as memorialisation.
-10. Cumulative impacts Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
-Please explain these impacts.
+10. Cumulative Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
+Please explain these impacts. impacts None

 1. Service Area Finance & Resources - Life Events: Registration Services 2.
 Proposal No. 40 3.
 Head of Service Paul Holloway What is the proposal?
 Use the savings proposal wording and more detail if needed 4.
 Budget Proposal Life Events: Registrars (fees and charges) - £5,000 Introduction of new income streams and a review of existing fees and charges Highlight the most significant disproportionate impacts on groups 5.
-Summary of impacts No disproportionate impact identified related to protected characteristics Increase in Registration Services fees and charges to correctly reflect costs of provision and ensure realistic fees are charged.
+Summary of No disproportionate impact identified related to protected characteristics impacts Increase in Registration Services fees and charges to correctly reflect costs of provision and ensure realistic fees are charged.
 Whilst there are proposed increases across the board, lower cost statutory services remain an option for customers.
-6. Assess level of impact (1= low/minimal 5 = high/significant) 1 7 Koy actions to What actions are planned to reduce/avoid negative impacts and increase pos sitive impacts?
-7. Key actions to reduce negative impacts Benchmarking with other local authorities and competitors will take place to ensu re we remain competitive
+6. Assess level of impact (1= low/minimal 5 = high/significant) 1 7 You actions to What actions are planned to reduce/avoid negative impacts and increase pos itive impacts?
+7. Key actions to reduce negative impacts Benchmarking with other local authorities and competitors will take place to ensur re we remain competitive